zalando/postgres-operator/docs/reference/cluster_manifest.md

   is `false`, then no volume will be mounted no matter how operator was configured (so you can override the operator configuration).
 Optional.

+* **enableConnectionPool**
+  Tells the operator to create a connection pool with a database.
+If this field is true, a connection pool deployment will be created even if `connectionPool` section is empty.
+Optional, not set by default.

 * **enableLogicalBackup**
   Determines if the logical backup of this cluster should be taken and uploaded to S3.
 Default: false.
 Optional.